The Thesis (Chapter 11)

 A thesis committee is a group of faculty members who will read, review, and question you about your thesis.
 Some schools and universities ask that you select you own committee.
 If they do, you should go about creating your committee carefully.
 Ask your advisor who they can recommend and who they’d like to work with.
 If there are committee members who do not get along, it could make for a difficult process for you.

 Depending on your school and department, the defense of your thesis may take place when you have completed your thesis or towards the end of its completion.
 In either case, you almost always will be asked to present and defend your thesis in front of your advisor, your thesis committee and members of an audience who will usually include classmates.

 Before your defense, make sure you fill out and submit any required paperwork.
 Strategize with your advisor about your defense.
 If you have time, sit in on someone else’s defense so that you can get a feel for the process and what to expect.
 Practice speaking about your thesis and prepare yourself for questions.
 Why is your thesis relevant?
 Why is it important to contemporary scholarship?

 During your defense, take the time to be thoughtful.
 Before you answer the questions posed to you by your committee, think about your responses.
-It is much better to have a thoughtful answer than a quick 1.
+It is much better to have a thoughtful answer than a quick one.
 After your presentation and defense, your thesis committee will tell you that your thesis has passed, that it needs minor revision, that you need to resubmit it or that it has not been approved.

 If your online masters degree program requires you to defend your thesis in person, make sure to give yourself enough time to travel to campus.
 If your defense is to take place via video conferencing, give the software a trial run so that you are ready on the day of your defense.